-- The City’s main activity is to help savers invest in assets like equities or bonds.
+- The City’s key activity, particularly in connection with its exports to the EU, is to help savers invest in assets like equities or bonds.
 Most investors invest in assets through funds.
 Most funds managed in the City and sold in Europe are EU authorised “UCITS” funds.
 The potential loss of UCITS is a much vaunted Brexit risk for the City.

 - However UCITS funds, typically issued in Dublin or Luxembourg, are currently managed by fund managers based all over the world, from London to Hong Kong.
-UCITS has no rules regarding where the manager of a UCITS fund must be based.
+UCITS has no rules saying that the manager of a UCITS fund must be based in the EU.
 Post Brexit, there is nothing to stop a City fund manager from issuing a fund in Dublin or Luxembourg which any investor in Europe can buy.

 - The City also makes a lot of money from acting as intermediary between investors buying and selling assets.
 Institutional or professional investors can trade through any broker they want, anywhere they want and on any exchange they want.
 Europe never has and never will have any say in this.

 - Euroclear in London is more of a risk, although this is more related to its need for ECB backing than any potential loss of the financial services passport.

 - The City has been under a lot of pressure in certain areas for years – quite independently from Brexit.
 Brexit is a convenient excuse for some banks to close unprofitable desks.

 - On the plus side, Brexit will enable London to benefit from its status as a place where European investors, financiers and companies can find refuge from Brussels’ infernal meddling.